roman-milk/roman-milk.github.io/michelles-story.md

  Sarge held Michelle by the hand making it appear like they were together and suddenly he moved his hand towards his boss.
 It was a slick maneuver that placed her dainty hand in Buru's fist.
 "You dance... dance with our lovely guest," Sarge whispered.
 "You see... she best.
 Much better than others I bring to you."

  Buru was a stately, upright dancer and he left no doubt that he was in-charge.
 Michelle did everything possible to keep her distance, but it seemed impossible at times.
 Luckily Buru was not about to get overly brazen with so many spectators, but he did ensure that she was aware of his manly endowment.
 Michelle kept glancing at her husband and she could see the concerned look on Rodney's unhappy face.
-Report_Story #3